JuanJFarina/juanjfarina.github.io/content/architecture_101.md

 patterns from different authors may have differing terminology for things that are essentially very similar.

+Well, Robert C. Martin (Uncle Bob) would argue that _architecture_ and _design_ are essentially the same, and that it makes no sense to think of them as different.
+Both are essentially about decisions regarding an application.

 Let's address some terms upfront; don't worry if you haven't yet heard about any of these: